Maximilian-Gruber/network-monitor/README.md

 # Network Monitor

 **Network Monitor** is a lightweight, containerized network monitoring tool for visualizing latency fluctuations in real-time.
-It is particularly useful for diagnosing connectivity issues after network upgrades such as fiber optic installations.
+It is particularly useful for diagnosing connectivity issues after network upgrades such as fiber optic installations ;-)

 The application continuously pings configured targets and stores results in a PostgreSQL database.
 A web interface provides interactive graphs and automatic reports, making it easy to track network stability and historical performance.